-- 1. If the reference model from which you want to import the levels and spaces is already in your model, go to step 4. - To insert a reference model to your model, click File --> Import --> Insert reference model. - 2.
-In the Add model dialog box, click Browse to select the reference model from the list. - 3.
+- 1. If the reference model from which you want to import the building storeys and spaces is already in your model, go to step 4. - To insert a reference model to your model, click File --> Import --> Insert reference model. - 2.
+In the Add model dialog, click Browse to select the reference model from the list. - 3.
 Click Add model. - 4.
-On the ribbon, click Manage --> Building hierarchy to open the Building hierarchy dialog box. - 5.
-Click the Import button in the Building hierarchy dialog box. - 6.
-Select the reference model from which you want to import the levels and spaces.
+On the ribbon, click Manage --> Building hierarchy to open the Building hierarchy side pane. - 5.
+Click the button in the upper right corner of the Building hierarchy side pane. - 6.
+Click the Import from reference model command. - 7.
+Select the reference model from which you want to import the hierarchy.

 You can enter characters in the Reference model name box to get a list of the available reference models that contain the entered character.

-Alternatively, you can select the model from the Reference Models side pane, or from the model.
+Alternatively, you can select the model from the Reference models side pane, or from the model.
 If you select from the model, ensure that the Select reference models selection switch is active.